metabrainz/design-system/guidelines/style-guidelines.md

 #### Abbreviations

-We expand all abbreviations when we use them for the first time on a page.
+If using abbreviations on a page, we expand them when we use them for the first time.
 For example: 'Welcome to MusicBrainz (MB)'.

 To make our content easier to read, we avoid using: